Rob Koll: Coaching career

 He became head wrestling coach at Stanford University in 2021.
+In late August 2023, Koll accepted the head coaching position at his alma mater, the University of North Carolina at Chapel Hill.

 Personal life

 Rob Koll was raised in State College, Pennsylvania.
-His father, Bill Koll, was a legendary three-time NCAA wrestling champion for Iowa State Teachers College (now the University of Northern Iowa), and a fifth-place finisher at the 1948 London Olympics.
+His father, Bill Koll, was a legendary three-time NCAA wrestling champion for Iowa State Teachers College (now the University of Northern Iowa) and a fifth-place finisher at the 1948 London Olympics.
 Bill later became the head coach at Penn State University, and from 1965-1978 he led the team to a 127-22-7 record.